meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-Go-ACME-Client-Utilities.md

 {% endhighlight %}

 then even when you connect over http, you'll be redirected to https automatically.

+It may make challenge files inaccessible, so please be careful.

 ## 4. Renew your certificates automatically